Structural Properties of Entropic Vectors and Stability of the Ingleton Inequality: Preliminaries

 However, the class of tensor-power sequences as above is too restrictive, and we relax the definition in the following way: we consider sequences of $n$-tuples

 that do not deviate from tensor-powers-sequences too much, more specifically

-where $\dist$ stands for the entropic distance between $n$-tuples of random variables and $\phi$ is an admissible (sufficiently slowly growing) function, and $C$ is some positive constant that may depend on $\Xbf$.
-For example, we can take $\phi(t):=t^{3/4}$; see~\cite{matveev2020tropical} for details.
+where $\dist$ stands for the entropic distance between $n$-tuples of random variables and $\psi$ is an \emph{admissible} \footnote{A function $\psi$ is \emph{admissible} if it is monotone and sufficiently slowly growing, more specifically $\int_{1}^{\infty}(\psi(t)/t^{2})\mathrm{d} t<\infty$ } function, and $C$ is some positive constant that may depend on the sequence $(\Xbf^{(k)})_{k\in\Nbb}$.
+For example, we can take $\psi(t):=t^{3/4}$ and fix this choice in this article; see~\cite{matveev2020tropical} for details.

 We say that two such sequences $\Xbf^{(k)}=(X_{i}^{(k)}\st i=0,\dots,n-1)$ and $\Ybf^{(k)}=(Y_{i}^{(k)}\st i=0,\dots,n-1)$ are equivalent if

 We call equivalence classes of such sequences \textit{tropical $n$-tuples of random variables}.